mikrobi/babel/docs/usage/index.md

 In this tab you can manage the translated versions of a resource.
 The first columns contain information of the source resource (ID, context and pagetitle) and an `All` column to create multiple translations with a click on the
-:fontawesome-solid-square-plus: icon or remove all links to the source resource with a click on the :fontawesome-solid-link-slash: icon.
-For each translatable context a grid column is available with two icons.
-The following icons are available depending on the link state:
+:fontawesome-solid-square-plus: icon, refresh all linked resources of the source resource with a click on the :fontawesome-solid-rotate: icon, remove all links to the source resource with a click on the :fontawesome-solid-link-slash: icon or delete all linked resource of the source resource with a click on the
+:fontawesome-solid-trash-can: icon.
+For each translatable context a grid column is available with some icons.
+The following icons are available.

+For unlinked contexts:

 - :fontawesome-solid-circle-plus: to create a new resource to be linked,
 - :fontawesome-solid-link: to link to this resource and its linked resources

+For linked contexts:

 - :fontawesome-regular-pen-to-square: to update the linked resource
+- :fontawesome-solid-rotate: to refresh the linked resource
 - :fontawesome-solid-link-slash: to break the link
+- :fontawesome-regular-trash-can: to delete the linked resource

 ![Contexts Tab](img/babel-cmp-contexts.png)